 - Do not use low-sodium soy sauce.
 I’m not a fan of low-sodium soy sauce.
 It tastes flat and lacks depth.
 If that’s all you have, look for take-out soy sauce packets in your junk drawer.
 One packet of soy sauce is usually 1 Tbsp/15ml.

-- Mince garlic and green onion finely.
+- Mince garlic, green onion, and chili pepper finely.
 Mince green onion as finely as possible.
 For the garlic, I use a microplane.

 Variations: